derrick1451/Derrium/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* How to

 * Services (job queues, cache servers, search engines, etc.)